-Swipe your MetroCard ($2.75 per swipe) and take the E train (blue line) to "Sutphin Blvd - Archer Av - JFK station".
-From there walk three minutes then take the escalator one flight up, swipe your MetroCard to pay a flat $5 fee, and hop on the AirTrain that connects you with all JFK Terminals, starting with 1 and swinging around to 8.
+Directions: Swipe your MetroCard ($2.75 per swipe) and take the E train (blue line) to “Sutphin Blvd – Archer Av – JFK station”.
+From there walk three minutes then take the escalator one flight up, swipe your MetroCard to pay a flat $7.75 fee, and hop on the AirTrain that connects you with all JFK Terminals, starting with 1 and swinging around to 8.
 Reverse these directions to get from the airport to Manhattan.

-Take the LIRR (Long Island Railroad) train from Penn Station to Jamaica (a 20-minute ride).
-If you’re going between 4pm and 8pm, you’ll pay the peak time fare of $10.25, otherwise it’s $4.25 on weekends with a City Ticket (click here for info on how to buy that).
+Directions: Take the LIRR (Long Island Railroad) train from Penn Station to Jamaica (a 20-minute ride).
+If you’re going between 4 pm and 8 pm, you’ll pay the peak time fare of $10.75, otherwise, it’s $4 on weekends with a City Ticket (click here for info on how to buy that).
 Make sure to check the times the LIRR leaves before you head there.
 You can check them here.
-From there, take the escalator one flight up, swipe a MetroCard to pay a flat $5 fee (you can buy a MetroCard there if you do not have one), and hop on the AirTrain that connects you with all JFK Terminals, starting with 1 and swinging around to 8.
+From there, take the escalator one flight up, swipe a MetroCard to pay a flat $7.75 fee (you can buy a MetroCard there if you do not have one), and hop on the AirTrain that connects you with all JFK Terminals, starting with 1 and swinging around to 8.

-LaGuardia airport is also located in Queens, but on the complete opposite side of the burrow as JFK.
+LaGuardia airport is also located in Queens, but on the complete opposite side of the borough as JFK.

-Swipe your MetroCard ($2.75) and take the N or W to Astoria Blvd.
+Directions: Swipe your MetroCard ($2.75) and take the W to Astoria Blvd.
 Then walk one minute to Hoyt Av/31 St and take the M60 bus to LaGuardia airport.
 Make sure you pick up the transfer ticket if you have an unlimited card.

-Newark Airport is located in Newark, New Jersey (a completely different state than NY, yet NYC is boarding New Jersey)!
+Newark Airport is located in Newark, New Jersey (a completely different state than NY, yet NYC is bordering New Jersey)!